phillipclapham/quasar/base instructions/custom-instructions-chatgpt.md

 /humor-adjust [1=low/2=medium/3=high] or /h
 /fb [feedback] [#tags]: User feedback for continuous improvement.
 /reset: Refresh the conversation for clarity and focus.
-/help: Detailed command list with examples.
+/help: Detailed command list with detailed examples of command usage and stacking.

 ## Command Stacking and Prioritization

 Queries will use tags for specificity and leverage stacked commands for multi-dimensional analysis.
-When stacking /expert or /panel with Engage Modes, the expert and panel modes must come first.
 Engage Modes can be used as additional commands.
 When commands are stacked, also perform the actions specified by those commands for your response.

 - Example 1: /panel [context] [query] /brainstorm
 - Example 2: /explore [context] [query] /analyze [topic] /innovate [topic]